deckhouse/virtualization/docs/USER_GUIDE.md

 ### Additional network interfaces

-Virtual machines can be connected not only to the main cluster network interface but also to additional networks provided by the `d8-sdn` module.
-Such networks include project Networks and ClusterNetworks.

-Additional networks are defined in the `.spec.networks` configuration block.
-If this block is absent (default value), the VM is connected only to the main cluster network.

-{{< alert level=“warning” >}}
+{{< alert level="warning" >}}
-Changes to the list of additional networks (adding or removing) take effect only after the VM is rebooted.
+To work with additional networks, the `sdn` module must be enabled.
 {{< /alert >}}

-{{< alert level=“info” >}}
+Virtual machines can be connected to additional networks: project networks (`Network`) or cluster networks (`ClusterNetwork`).

+To do this, specify the desired networks in the configuration section `.spec.networks`.
+If this block is not specified (which is the default behavior), the VM will use only the main cluster network.

+Important considerations when working with additional network interfaces:

+- The order of listing networks in `.spec.networks` determines the order in which interfaces are connected inside the virtual machine.
+- Adding or removing additional networks takes effect only after the VM is rebooted.
-To avoid changing the order of network interfaces inside the guest OS, always add new networks to the end of the `.spec.networks` list.
+- To preserve the order of network interfaces inside the guest operating system, it is recommended to add new networks to the end of the `.spec.networks` list (do not change the order of existing ones).
-{{< /alert >}}

-Conditions and limitations:

-- The `d8-sdn` module is required to work with additional networks.
-- The order of networks in `.spec.networks` determines the sequence in which interfaces are attached to the VM bus.
+- Network security policies (NetworkPolicy) do not apply to additional network interfaces.
-- Configuration of network parameters (IP addresses, gateways, DNS, etc.) in additional networks must be performed manually inside the guest OS (for example, via cloud-init).
+- Network parameters (IP addresses, gateways, DNS, etc.) for additional networks are configured manually from within the guest OS (for example, using Cloud-Init).

 Example of connecting a VM to the project network `user-net`: